-This is an introduction to Portage delivered by either an NPA Accredited Trainer or an NPA Regional Consultant.
+This is an introduction to Portage delivered by an NPA Accredited Trainer.
 The NPA recommend that it is co-delivered with an NPA Parent Trainer.

 The Portage Awareness Workshop aims to raise awareness, knowledge and understanding of the Portage Approach to working with children with additional needs and their families, and is suitable for a wide range of audiences including strategic leaders, middle managers, early years practitioners and parents.

 Central to the course are the ‘Portage Principles’ and the ways in which these principles can be applied by the early years workforce both in the home and in settings.